SRCH2/srch2-ngn/android_prerequisite/README.md

 android-cmake ..
 ```

 or build srch2 standalone server for android.
-Make sure you have build thirdparty depenenencies
+Make sure you have built the thirdparty depenenencies
 using "thirdparty-build-android.sh" in the thirdparty folder

 cd <trunk_root>